epsilon537/boxlambda/docs/installation.md

 5. [Activate the environment](#activating-the-tools-environment).
 6. [Flash the bitstream, bootloader, and OS binaries](#installing-the-boxlambda-base-bitstream-bootloader-and-os).

-The first four steps need to be executed once.
+The first four steps should be executed once.
 Activating the environment is required every time you're working with BoxLambda.

 ## Getting the Repository